mateusbsal4/neural-arm-field-planner/README.md

 2. Constructs a world representation (voxel grid) from the sensor data.
 3. Uses a vector-field-based planner (`multi_agent_vector_fields`) to generate a trajectory for the Franka Emika Panda robot arm.
 4. Employs a Bayesian Optimization framework (HEBO) to find the optimal hyperparameters for the planner in a given environment.
-5. Utilizes a PointNet-based deep learning model to learn the mapping from an environment's features to the optimal planner parameters, enabling generalization to new, unseen environments.
+5. Utilizes a PointNet-based deep learning model to learn the mapping from an environment's features to the optimal planner parameters.

 ## Codebase Structure